vinhvn/randimals/README.md

 > Generate adorable and unique animal IDs for your projects.

+You can find the package on NPM at [npmjs.com/package/randimals](https://www.npmjs.com/package/randimals)

 ## Usage

 Start by installing the package locally into your project: